mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

  * Be accountable, don't be lazy - Don’t delegate solution design to the business.
 It’s not someone else’s problem, it’s yours.
  * IT is the business
  * Domain experts are not system experts.
 Learn and discover with them.
 IT + Domain experts + decision makers = solutions
+ * If you not making a difference then what are you doing
+ * IT more than ever is at heart of business success.
+IT people that understand this transforms businesses.
+Seat at the table
+ * IT has a greater amount of power and influence than before.
+New business models can be developed through leveraging technology.
+Teams should act like commercially and be business (domain) focused.
+ * Be empowered
+ * Domain experts are not system experts.
+Learn and discover with them
+ * IT + Domain experts + decision makers = solutions
+ * Don’t settle for meetings without meaning and that won’t progress your understanding.
+Get decisions made.

 ### Learn to Facilitate Problem exploration